Alexandre425/ecoCystem/README.md

   * Height
   * Width
   * Fruit size
+  * Leaf size (smaller leaves are more cold resistant)

 ### Creatures
 A few ideas for how the creatures are to be implemented.